-General biological surveys, a focused burrowing owl survey and a preliminary jurisdictional delineation were conducted in the spring/summer 2013 within the proposed transmission line.
-The project area is located within the Colorado Desert area.
+General biological surveys, a focused burrowing owl survey and a preliminary jurisdictional delineation were conducted in the spring/summer 2013 within the proposed site.
+The project site is located within the Colorado Desert area.
 Approximately 500,000 acres of the Colorado Desert in Imperial County has been converted to agricultural use and this project is within that conversion area.
-The Project's area is currently being used for agricultural purposes and right of way areas.
+The Project's 521 acres are currently being used for agricultural purposes.
 No sensitive plants or animals other than burrowing owls were observed.

 California Department of Fish and Wildlife (CDFW) species of concern, burrowing owl (Athene cunicularia) was observed onsite, offsite and within the 500 foot buffer survey zone.
-No federal or state botanical or zoological endangered or threatened were found within the transmission site or 500 foot survey zone.
+No federal or state botanical or zoological endangered or threatened were found within the Iris site or 500 foot survey zone.